 Do you want to gift part of your estate to your beneficiaries immediately?

-Firstly you will be able to see them enjoy the benefits and secondly this will reduce your estate for the purposes of IHT.
-However there is a potential IHT liability on the gift during the first 7 years that follow the donation.
+Firstly you will be able to see them enjoy the benefits and secondly, this will reduce your estate for the purposes of IHT.
+However, there is a potential IHT liability on the gift during the first 7 years that follow the gift.
 The liability receives tapered relief and will reduce over time.

-There is a Gift Inter Vivos life insurance policy which covers a 7 year term.
+A Gift Inter Vivos life insurance policy covers a 7-year term and only applies once the nil rate band has been exceeded via gifts.
 The initial sum assured matches the tax liability and reduces over the term as the liability tapers.
-This is often the most cost effective policy to ensure funds are available to cover an IHT bill.
+This is often the most cost-effective policy to ensure funds are available to cover an IHT bill.
+The levels and bases of taxation, and reliefs from taxation, can change at any time.

 Family Protection

 People with families will understand the need to purchase protection for children or spouses.
 With estates often tied up in investments, it can take time for them to be liquefied, meaning life insurance is needed.
-It is a swift solution and can provide valuable assistance with schooling or even just giving the family time to decide what is the best course of action.
+We recommend such policies are placed in Trust as this will mean swift payment to the beneficiaries and avoid any potential IHT liability.
+Trusts are not regulated by the Financial Conduct Authority.